potatocatkris/Python-Text-RPG/README.md

 ### Python-Text-RPG ###
-- Text based game made in Python following a YT video, I'll slowly add more and better features as I learn then from other videos.
+- Text based game made in Python following several YT video, I'll slowly add more and better features as I learn from other videos.

 # Controls #